-In this video, I'll show you how to create a formula that uses multiple, nested IF statements.
+In this video I'll show you how to create a formula that uses multiple, nested IF statements.
 This is a common technique to handle multiple conditions.

 Let's take a look.

-This worksheet shows a class of students with five test scores in columns D through H, and and an average in column I.
+This worksheet shows a class of students with five test scores in columns D through H, and an average in column I.

 In column J we need to add a formula that calculates a grade based on the average.
 This can be done with nested IF statements.

-First, make the logic you need to implement is clear.
+First, make sure the logic you need to implement is clear.
 In this case, I've made a table that clearly shows what score is needed for each grade.

 To continue, we need to add the next IF statement as the value if false in our first IF statement.
 It sounds a little confusing, but this is the key to building a formula that uses nested IFs.

 When I copy the formula down, we'll get the correct grade for each score.

-To recap, in this example multiple IF statements are arranged in order, testing scores from low to high.
+So to recap, in this example multiple IF statements are arranged in order, testing scores from low to high.

-The IF function can perform a logical test and return one value for a TRUE result, and another for a FALSE result.
+The IF function runs a logical test and returns one value for a TRUE result, and another for a FALSE result.
 For example, to "pass" scores above 70: =IF(A1>70,"Pass","Fail").
-More than one condition can be tested by nesting IF functions....
+More than one condition can be tested by nesting IF functions.
+The IF...